Divya-Maiya/SeeDb/README.md

 $ cd SeeDb
 ```

+### Installing from Zip folder
+Unzip the project folder by right clicking on the zipped folder and selecting extract all

 ### Assumptions made
 * We are assuming that PostgreSQL is preinstalled and the login crentials are known.
 * We also assume that `python` and `pip` are preinstalled.
 If not, please install python and follow the instructions here to install pip: https://pip.pypa.io/en/stable/installation/